 Some like it hot and some do not, so the shifting seasons offer you the opportunity to plan your camping experience in weather that is ideal for you.
 Summertime isn’t the only season to experience camping on the East Coast; don’t forget about the fall and winter weather!
 The autumn colors of the changing leaves are beautiful here in the Midwest, but you have never seen a color tour until you’ve experienced it East Coast style.
 Cooler weather can make for very enjoyable camping, especially since bugs and mosquitoes are practically non-existent come September and October.

 Winter camping is another great option, especially if you enjoy skiing or snowshoeing.
 Some campgrounds in the Northeast are open year-round and cater to off-season and winter guests.
 Many state parks have groomed cross country ski trails, but most offer only primitive tent camping; no water is available and sites are not cleared.

 Amazing Historical Sites

 The East Coast is where our country started.
 Camp near Boston and you can soak up some history visiting the Boston Tea Party museum and the Old South Meeting House, or Paul Revere’s house.
-In the Boston neighborhood of Charlestown, visit the Bunker Hill Monument and the USS Constitution.
+In the Boston neighborhood of Charleston, visit the Bunker Hill Monument and the USS Constitution.